gear-foundation/gear-wiki/docs/examples/gnft-721.md

 ```
 ## Conclusion

+An NFT smart contract source code is available on [Github](https://github.com/gear-foundation/dapps/tree/master/contracts/non-fungible-token).

+The React frontend application can be downloaded [here](https://github.com/gear-foundation/dapps/tree/master/frontend/non-fungible-token).

-Gear provides a reusable [library](https://github.com/gear-foundation/dapps/blob/master/contracts/gear-lib/src/tokens/non_fungible.rs) with core functionality for the gNFT protocol.
+Gear provides a reusable [library](https://github.com/gear-foundation/dapps/tree/master/contracts/gear-lib/src/tokens) with core functionality for the gNFT protocol.
 By using object composition, that library can be utilized within a custom NFT contract implementation in order to minimize duplication of community available code.

 For more details about testing smart contracts written on Gear, refer to this article: [Program Testing](/docs/developing-contracts/testing).